officialprofile/DNA-representation/README.md

 <img src="img/example1.png" width="50%" />

 Notice that it can be achieved solely by putting the GenBank accession number.
 It is possible though, that plot2DGraph may return an error.
-Loading ggplot2 library separately should solve this problem.
+Loading ggplot2 library separately should solve the problem.
+This issue will be resolved in the near future.

 In similar fashion one can obtain numerical characteristics by employing dRep function, e.g.
 ```r
 dRep(c('KX369547', 'HQ234498'), genbank = TRUE)
 ```
-returns the following dataframe:
+returns the following dataframe
 |         |len  |mi_x  |mi_y   |sqrt   | I_xx    | I_yy    |  I_xy    |...
 |---------|-----|------|-------|-------|---------|---------|----------|---
 |KX369547 |10769|84.660|-16.061| 86.170| 11371982| 60032538|-17116036 |...